CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 <validation step="44d3193c-9401-4326-a2f5-067cf63f0c54" />

 ## Task 5: Working with AI Search

+This task connects Azure AI Search to the output container in Blob Storage to index analyzed document data.
+It configures the index and indexer so fields like Organization and Address are searchable and facetable.
+Finally, it verifies the indexed data by running a search and confirming the trained fields appear correctly.

 1. In the Azure Portal, type **AI Search** in the search bar and choose it from the **Services** section.